VVander/RPIPs-old/RPIPs/RPIP-3.md

 ##### depositFor

 Deposits ETH and credits it to an address.
+Fails if the transaction does not include at least 16 ETH.

 ``` js
 function ethDepositFor(address owner) public view